the1lab/1lab/src/1Lab/Path.lagda.md

   refl-extends i = inS (refl {x = true} i)
 ```

-Slightly more preicsely, the constructor `inS` expresses that _any_
+Slightly more precisely, the constructor `inS` expresses that _any_
 totally-defined cube $u$ can be seen as a partial cube, which simply
 agrees with $u$ for any choice of formula $\phi$.
 To introduce elements
 of *specific* extensions, we use the fact that partial elements are